RasaHQ/rasa/docs/core/stories.rst

-It is important to include the entities here as well because the policies learn to predict the next action based on a *combination* of both the intent and entities (you can, of course, customize this behavior using the :ref:`use_entities <use_entities>` attribute).
+It is important to include the entities here as well because the policies learn to predict the next action based on a *combination* of both the intent and entities (you can, however, change this behavior using the :ref:`use_entities <use_entities>` attribute).

 Actions